-PEKO has extensive knowledge in design and manufacturing and a broad skillset across many value engineering techniques and best practices.
-Whenever we engage in new product introduction and early phase design and development projects, we analyze the drawings and prints from a fresh perspective, all in an effort to improve design for manufacturing (DFM) and design for assembly (DFA), or DFMA for short.
-For short, this is called design for manufacturing and assembly (DFMA).
+PEKO has extensive knowledge in design analysis and manufacturing and a broad skillset across many value engineering techniques and best practices.
+Whenever we engage in new product introduction and early phase design and development projects, we analyze the drawings and prints from a fresh perspective, all in an effort to improve design for manufacturing (DFM) and design for assembly (DFA), also called design for manufacturing and assembly or DFMA for short.

 PEKO’s Value Engineering Process

 Each time we perform value engineering and value analysis at PEKO, we use 3 key principles to analyze each component’s existence, while also keeping cost, quality, and delivery top of mind.
 Each component must justify its design to ensure it accomplishes the functional requirement necessary for performance, without succumbing to tendencies of over designing.